marcotav/supervised-machine-learning/churn/README.md

   <img src="images/model_comparison.png", width = "400">
 </p>

+If we use cross-validation as our metric, we see that the logistic regression has the best performance.

-The confusion matrices are obtained using:
+Now we will look at confusion matrices.
+These are obtained as follows:

 ```
 models_names = ['LogisticRegression', 'GaussianNB', 'KNeighborsClassifier', 'LinearSVC']